pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 ### Visualize All Work

-Use a storyboard or dashboard tool to visualize all ongoing tasks, including hidden or auxiliary tasks like meetings, unplanned maintenance, or production support.
+Use a storyboard or value stream map to visualize all ongoing tasks, including hidden or auxiliary tasks like meetings, unplanned maintenance, or production support.
 When the board shows that a limit has been reached, treat it as a hard stop—no new work enters the system until something completes.
 This creates the pressure needed to finish what's started and forces the prioritization conversations that lead to better decisions.

 ## Lessons From The Field

 - Teams often try to "game" the system by creating a "Blocked" or "Waiting" column with infinite capacity.
 This defeats the purpose; blocked work is still work in process and consumes mental energy.
 Keep blocked items in their active column to visualize the pain of the dependency.
 - Management may initially fear "idleness" if a developer cannot pull a new ticket because the limit is hit.
 It is crucial to explain that "slack" in the system is necessary for flow and that an idle developer should swarm to help a bottlenecked peer rather than starting new features.
-- A common pattern is realizing that the bottleneck isn't development, but Code Review or QA.
-WIP limits effectively highlight these stages, forcing the whole team to take responsibility for quality rather than throwing code over the wall.
 - WIP limits usually fail if they are not visualized.
 If the limit exists only in a policy document but not on the Jira board or physical wall, it will be ignored within a week.

 ## Deciding to Polish or Pitch